 23. Elizabeth I used to douse herself in perfume to mask the scent of sweat that is released whenever she had her chronic panic attacks.
 In 2009, an eau de toilette with a delicate scent was released.
 Elizabeth I comes in a bottle bearing the Queen’s signature and costs £25.

-24. The Royal Arms Diamond Edition consists of a regal bouquet of rose, jasmine and sweet violet was created to honor Queen Elizabeth II’s jubilee.
+24. The Royal Arms Diamond Edition consists of a regal bouquet of rose, jasmine and sweet violet was created to honour Queen Elizabeth II’s jubilee.
 It is an updated version of the fragrance created in 1926 to celebrate her birth.
-Six vintage crystal and diamond bottles have been made for this niche perfume and is offered for for the royal price of £15,000.
+Six vintage crystal and diamond bottles have been made for this niche perfume and is offered for the royal price of £15,000.

 25. The royal sweethearts, Princess Diana and Duchess Catherine have their personal favourites too.
 Princess Diana wore Quelques Fleurs on her wedding day, a floral creation of tuberose, jasmine and rose.
-Duchess Catherine on the other hand chose White Gardenia Petals for her wedding, which is a floral bouquet of lily, jasmine and gardenia.
+Duchess Catherine, on the other hand, chose White Gardenia Petals for her wedding, which is a floral bouquet of lily, jasmine and gardenia.